amaji/conda-env-mod/share/man/man1/conda-env-mod.1.md

 ===========

 This script makes very minimal Anaconda environments and generates Lmod module files for using them.
-Users can later install and use python packages in the environment after loading the modules.
+Users can later install and use Python packages in the environment after loading the modules.

 Key points: